r-caamano/tc-ebpf-geneve-decapsulator/README.md

-# Intro:  ### Work on this has moved to https://github.com/r-caamano/ebpf-tproxy-splicer which has added functionality###

-  This is a project to develop an ebpf program that utilizes tc-bpf to redirect ingress ipv4 udp flows toward specific dynamically created sockets used by openziti edge-routers.
+  This is a project to develop an ebpf program that utilizes tc-bpf to strip UDP Outter Header on ingress ipv4 udp flows if the geneve header is detected.
-  Note: For this to work the ziti-router code had to be modified to not insert
-        an ip tables tproxy rule for the service defined for SIP.

   prereqs: Ubuntu 22.04 server